othelarian/candelabre/candelabre-windowing/README.md

 giving you a simple way to spawn one or multiple windows!
 For each window, an OpenGL context is waiting for your next luminous idea to suit it up.

+### Actively developped

+during the creation process of this library some ideas grow about what to do better.
+The current version is already stable, but there is one aspect I want to explore a little bit deeper.
+The future evolution will focus on the internal data capacity of the `CandlSurface` and `CandlManager`.
+You don't need this features to use the library, just keep in mind that I work on them.

 ## The CandlSurface

 The `CandlSurface` is the first core element in this crate.
 It allow the